Bonfire Night: Significance

-Social impact
+Impact

 Bonfire celebrations can pose a risk to public safety due to the possibility of fires, injuries, or fights.
 For example, in London, calls to firefighting services are nearly tripled on Bonfire Night.
 In Belfast, the July 2003 Eleventh Night resulted in £10,000 worth of damage to a park.
 The use of fireworks may lead to dangerous pyrotechnic incidents.
 In parts of the Caribbean, laws banning fireworks and explosives have muted the occasion, and safety concerns in New Zealand have resulted in restrictions on fireworks use, although public firework displays remain popular there.

 The tradition of Bonfire Night has been criticised for its environmental impact.
 A 1994 study conducted in Oxford, England, found a four-fold increase in dioxin and furan concentration in the air after a Bonfire Night celebration.
 In 2005 a Bonfire Night in Newfoundland prompted the provincial Minister of Environment and Conservation to remind the general public of their responsibilities for safety and the environment.

+As fireworks and loud noises can be frightening for cats and dogs, Bonfire Night can be a challenging time for pet owners.
+The RSPCA reports that calls about animals distressed by fireworks surge by over 200% during the first week of November each year.

 Food

 There are many food items that are associated with Bonfire Night.
-Toffee apples, treacle toffee, black peas and parkin, and even the jacket potato, are traditionally eaten around Bonfire Night in parts of England.
+Toffee apples, treacle toffee, black peas and parkin, hog roast, and even the jacket potato, are traditionally eaten around Bonfire Night in parts of England.
 Also, some families eat soups to warm up on a cold night and toast marshmallows over the fire.